How monetary policy affects inflation

 Expectations channel

-Higher interest rates thus dampen demand in the economy.
-Since households' and companies’ consumption and investment today are influenced by what they think about the future development of the economy, demand can also be dampened if they expect higher interest rates going forward.
-The fact that the central bank raises the policy rate and also communicates about the level of the policy rate in the future, for example when the Riksbank adjusts its forecast for the policy rate upwards, can therefore have a dampening effect on the economy via expectations.
+So lower interest rates reinforce demand in the economy.
+Since households’ and companies’ consumption and investment today are influenced by what they think about the future development of the economy, demand can also be boosted if they expect lower interest rates going forward.
+The fact that the central bank cuts the policy rate and also communicates about the future level of the policy rate, for example when the Riksbank adjusts downwards its forecast for the policy rate, can therefore have a stimulating effect on the economy via expectations.

 The inflation expectations of households and companies are important for the development of inflation.
 For example, if they expect inflation to remain high, they will adjust their price-setting and wage-setting decisions accordingly.
 This, in turn, fuels price increases and wage growth, leading households and companies to continue to expect high inflation, and so on.
 This was what happened during the 1970s and 1980s.

-If they instead expect inflation to be 2 per cent, they will again adjust their price- and wage-setting decisions accordingly.
-This also makes it easier for the Riksbank to maintain the target.
+If they instead expect inflation to be 2 per cent, they will also adjust their price-setting and wage-setting decisions accordingly.
+This makes it easier for the Riksbank to maintain the target.
 Part of the expectations channel is therefore a question of conducting a monetary policy that anchors inflation expectations in the economy at 2 per cent.

 Was this information helpful?
 After your answear a textbox appears